The Mummy Returns: Plot

 In 3067 B.C., a warrior known as the Scorpion King leads an army to conquer the world.
 However, they are eventually defeated, and he is exiled to the desert of Ahm Shere.
-Dying, the King vows to give Anubis his soul in return for the power to defeat his enemies.
+Dying, the King offers Anubis his soul in return for the power to defeat his enemies.
 Anubis accepts, conjuring an oasis and golden pyramid, and giving the King an army of jackal-like warriors to conquer Egypt.
 However, once his task is finished, Anubis claims his soul, and the army is returned to the Underworld.

-In 1933 A.D., seven years after the defeat of Imhotep, (Note: As depicted in The Mummy (1999).)
+In 1933 A.D., nine years after the defeat of Imhotep, (Note: As depicted in The Mummy (1999).)
 Rick O'Connell and his wife, Evelyn, explore ancient ruins with their son, Alex, finding the Bracelet of Anubis.
 In London, Alex plays with the bracelet, which locks onto his wrist, showing him visions that lead to Ahm Shere.
 Evelyn is kidnapped by a cult who resurrect Imhotep with the Book of the Dead, wishing to use his power to defeat the King; this would give them command of Anubis's army.

 The cult, led by museum curator Baltus Hafez, includes enforcer Lock-Nah and Meela Nais, the physical reincarnation of Imhotep's love Anck-su-namun.
 Rick and Alex set out to rescue Evelyn with the help of her brother Jonathan, who had gotten his hands on a golden scepter, and the Medjai Ardeth Bay, who has returned to help them.

 Rick frees Evelyn before she is sacrificed and they fight against Imhotep.
 Meanwhile, Alex is kidnapped and forced to lead the cult with the bracelet.
 The O'Connells pursue them with Rick's associate Izzy.
 En route, Alex secretly leaves clues for his parents, who follow in Izzy's dirigible.

 Imhotep uses the Book to restore Anck-su-namun's soul into Meela's body.
 By doing so, he unwittingly allows Evelyn to unlock the memories of her previous life as Princess Nefertiri, the bracelet's keeper.

 At the edge of the Oasis, Imhotep realizes that they are being pursued and uses his powers to attack the dirigible.
 The dirigible eventually crashes into the oasis's jungle, and Izzy chooses to stay behind to repair it.
 The O'Connells, Ardeth, Alex, and the cult are eventually attacked by pygmy mummies.
 Rick retrieves Alex while Ardeth kills Lock-Nah.